© MightyKnittyMachines - Knitting Machine Encyclopedia

 Friend knitting machines

-I found pictures of several models of Friend knitting machines but I could not determine their model numbers.
-Thus, I included all of those (currently four) machines into one page.
+I found pictures of several models of Friend knitting machines, but I could not determine their model numbers.
+Thus, I included all of those (currently four) machines on one page.
 My research showed only scarce information!!
 I am looking for somebody to translate (from Japanese) one manual I found online to learn a bit more…

 • Empisal Knitmaster mod.
 250 knitting machine